 Iowa-based Fareway operates about 95 stores in its home state.
-Other markets include Minnesota, where the chain has about half a dozen locations, Nebraska, with several stores, and Illinois and Iowa.
+Other markets include Minnesota, where the chain has about half a dozen locations, Nebraska, with a handful of stores, and Illinois and Iowa.
 The regional grocer entered South Dakota in 2013 with a store in Sioux Falls.

 Fareway's stores rang up an estimated $1.2 billion in sales in fiscal 2012 (ended October).

 Fareway takes a measured approach to growth, adding just a few stores each year.
-In 2013, the company entered South Dakota, after adding about a half a dozen new stores in 2012.
+In 2013, the company entered South Dakota, after adding about half a dozen new stores in 2012.
 Besides South Dakota, Fareway in 2013 opened new stores in Rochester and Owatonna, Minnesota, and Polk City and Oskaloosa, Iowa.
 It's looking to add stores in Wisconsin and Missouri.

-Fareway, and its local rivals, are all facing stiff competition from supercenter operators, including Wal-Mart Stores, the largest seller of groceries in the US.
+Fareway, and its local rivals, are all facing stiff competition from supercenter operators, including Wal-Mart Stores, the nation's largest seller of groceries.
 To distinguish itself from its supercenter rivals, the chain offers "to your car" carry-out service at its stores.